tommituura/spich-firish/FUTURE.md

 ### 1. This speed-running game:

+(Thanks to the course lecturer Arto Vihavainen for these ideas)

 * enable the players to play against the "ghost" of best player
 * some kind of speed penalty for hitting wall
 * more levels, etc